 Ex-Miss Michigan joins Trump reelection campaign after being stripped of title

-Kathy Zhu, the former Miss Michigan who was stripped of her title last week after several offensive tweets surfaced, has joined Trump's reelection campaign efforts.
-The official Team Trump twitter account welcomed her on board Thursday, calling her a "patriot who has continued to stand for American values despite being stripped of her crown."
+A former Miss Michigan pageant winner, who was stripped of her title last week after several offensive tweets surfaced, has joined Trump's reelection campaign efforts.
+The official Team Trump twitter account welcomed Kathy Zhu on board Thursday, calling her a "patriot who has continued to stand for American values despite being stripped of her crown."

 "I am so excited to now be part of the #WomenforTrump Coalition Advisory Board!"
 Zhu tweeted along with the announcement.
 "Let's get Trump re-elected for 2020."